Cookie Settings

 Is there an ideal time of the year for a trip in Uganda?

 “Travel conditions in Uganda are best during the Dry seasons, which run from June to August and December to February.
-The relatively dry conditions at this time of year are ideal for forest walks (including gorilla and chimp trekking) as well as for game drives in Lake Mburo, Queen Elizabeth and Murchison Falls National Parks.
+The relatively dry conditions at these times of year are ideal for forest walks (including gorilla and chimp trekking) as well as for game drives in Lake Mburo, Queen Elizabeth and Murchison Falls National Parks.
 If you can't travel during the Dry seasons, the next best options are September and October.
 April is the wettest month and best avoided.”

 3